-c.
-Separate Programming Libraries should be maintained.

-Data libraries will be separated by test or production data.
+- c.
+Separate Programming Libraries should be maintained.Data libraries will be separated by test or production data. - d.
+All changes and overrides must be properly documented.

 400 ~ Sufficiency Of Information

 Must consider the necessary mechanisms to be built into the system in order to: